vitorstabile/logic-programming-basics/README.md

 Electricity drives computers and inside him, there are electronic signals.
 A computer system can understand and execute only program instructions in binary or in simple terms, signs "1” and "0".

+Signs of "1” and "0" can understand as ON and OFF, or, in Digital Electronic, with electric current or not.

+A transistor is a little device that either allows the electrons through or it doesn’t; it is either ON or OFF, AKA a 1 or 0.

 In mathematics, a binary number is used to represent any number using only two numerical numbers that is 0 and 1, and therefore, the binary number system is said be a base 2 number system.

 That 1 or 0 (also know as Binary Code) ON or OFF, created by transistor is the basis of all computer coding.
 Computer’s take these billions of 1’s and 0’s and interpret them however we tell them to.